mutation testing for Python 3

 You can stop the mutation run at any time and mutmut will restart where you left off.
 It’s also smart enough to retest only the surviving mutants when the test suite changes.

-You can just copy paste those lines and run and you’ll get the mutant on disk.
 You should REALLY have the file you mutate under source code control and committed before you mutate it!

 You can mark lines like this: